Our Staff

 Matthew Watkins

-Managing Editor for News and PoliticsMatthew Watkins is the managing editor for news and politics for The Texas Tribune.
-Before becoming an editor, he worked as a reporter at the Tribune, The Dallas Morning News and The Eagle in Bryan-College Station.
-He earned his bachelor's degree from Texas A&M University.
+Managing Editor of News and PoliticsMatthew Watkins is managing editor of news and politics, overseeing the day-to-day planning for news coverage.
+He began working at the Tribune in 2015 and previously served as a reporter, breaking news editor and politics editor.
+He also worked as a reporter at The Dallas Morning News and The Eagle in Bryan-College Station.
+He graduated from Texas A&M University and lives in Austin, where he grew up.
 Read Articles by Matthew Watkins

 -